 We may receive compensation when you click on product links from our partners.
 For more information, please see our disclosure policy.

-Almost any office space, large or small, requires that Space Designers (also known as Interior Designers) ensure that interior spaces are functional, safe, and appeal to staff and clients.
-Although there are many factors that go into keeping staff and clients happy, the foundation starts with a great first impression and a well-designed office space.
+Almost any office space, large or small, requires that Space Designers (also known as Interior Designers) ensure that interior spaces are functional, safe, and appealing to staff and clients.
+Although many factors go into keeping staff and clients happy, the foundation starts with a great first impression and a well-designed office space.

 When new or existing customers visit an office, what they see and experience will be a huge determining factor in whether they want to do business going forward.